 She let out a tired sigh; a soft moan of sorts.
 The pain in her wounded left paw was immense and the cracked shoulder blade of her left leg had sapped her completely.
 She simply did not have any energy left to even lick her paw anymore.

 Laxmi, the lioness, cut a forlorn figure that wintry night at the Gir Sanctuary.

 To add to her woes, while trying to desperately hunt down a porcupine this morning, her left paw had been maimed by the rodent’s sharp spikes.
-She had thought that the little animal would provide a good and easy meal in these desperate times.
-But instead, the thing had left her badly injured.
+She had thought that the little animal would provide a decent and easy meal in these desperate times.
+But instead, the little thing had left her badly injured.

 And now, she could barely walk.

 It was not just the pain in her foot that was tormenting her, though.
 The pain went deep.
 Within a span of one day, her life had completely capsized.

 Laxmi used to be the proud queen of the Dhari territory of the Gir Sanctuary.
 Her mate, Bhairav, was the leader of the pride.
 With a large, flowing mane, a burly frame, and an incisive mind, Bhairav had been overseeing the group for several years.
 Their pride contained about 20 individuals and all of them revered their leader unwaveringly.

 Those were good days.
 Laxmi used to bask in the glory of being one of the partners of the pride’s handsome chief.
 She was a terrific hunter herself and had led the pack on countless hunting forays.
 In her prime, Laxmi had a glowing light brown skin and a pretty sturdy frame.
 There had been occasions when she had even brought down an adult male buffalo single-handedly.